-Craig Bruens is a member of the firm’s Business Restructuring & Workouts Group.
-Mr. Bruens focuses his practice on corporate restructurings. ...
+Craig Bruens is a member of the firm’s Restructuring Group.
+Mr. Bruens focuses his practice on corporate restructurings.
+He has represented debtors, ...

 Read Full Biography

 - David’s Bridal in its successful pre-packaged Chapter 11 reorganization in the U.S. Bankruptcy Court for the District of Delaware, under which David’s Bridal cut its debt by more than $400 million while preserving its business intact and ensuring that 80,000 pending customer orders and all trade claims would be satisfied without interruption.

 - La Paloma Generating Company, a California-based power producer, in its $524 million Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware, a plan for which was successfully confirmed following a disputed confirmation hearing.

 - Georgia-Pacific and Koch Industries in the Chapter 11 proceedings of Georgia-Pacific affiliate Bestwall in the U.S. Bankruptcy Court for the Western District of North Carolina.